Paralympic swim champ from Pune held back from international event

-Paralysed from the waist down, champion paralympic swimmer 13-year-old Vaishnavi Jagtap has got a chance to be India’s sole representative at a prestigious junior international competition in US, but lack of funds and civic and state apathy may hold her back
+13-year-old Vaishnavi Jagtap has a chance to represent India at a prestigious competition in the US, but poverty and civic and state apathy may hold her back

 Not being able to use 75 per cent of her body, including her legs, has never stopped 13-year-old Vaishnavi Jagtap from dreaming of, and achieving, things that would make ‘normal’ kids stop in their tracks.

 Undeterred by adversity: Pimpri resident Vaishnavi is a gold medallist at the regional level, two-time state swimming champion and a winner at many district-level competitions.
 She is 75% disabled.
 Pic/Mohan Patil